 When Cole Galloway was conducting research with robotics, he witnessed the developmental and cognitive benefits of introducing young children to technology – and helping them to discover and experience motion and movement in new ways using modern innovations like robotics.
 Today, he uses that same premise to help children born with limited mobility to experience those same developmental gains.

-Galloway, professor and associate chair in the Department of Physical Therapy at the University of Delaware, leads Go Baby Go, an interdisciplinary initiative focused on extending and facilitating opportunities for independent mobility.
+Galloway, professor in the Department of Physical Therapy at the University of Delaware, leads Go Baby Go, an interdisciplinary initiative focused on extending and facilitating opportunities for independent mobility.

 Presently, much of that effort involves creating wearable tech and adapting off-the-shelf, ride-on toy cars for children with differing abilities.
 Materials like PVC piping and padding are used to help ensure safety and comfort for children, while making crucial adjustments to allow them to use toys that were previously inaccessible due to a disability or mobility limitation.

 “When babies crawl and walk independently, there is an explosion of development,” says Galloway, who emphasizes the importance of that cognitive development at a young age.

 Galloway has been interested in the connection between the development of motor skills and cognitive skills, and in determining whether such developmental gains derived from movement can also happen with the assistance of technology – be it a joystick to move a robot, or an adapted ride-on toy to help a child become mobile on his or her own.
 In short, he found a sense of empowerment derived from such activities.